senecajs-attic/varo/README.md

 [![Build Status][travis-badge]][travis-url]
 [![Gitter][gitter-badge]][gitter-url]

-__varo__ is a _pattern matched logic_ library designed for the browser. varo is designed to compliment [Seneca][senecajs.org] by providing a similar, albeit, smaller set of API's.
+__varo__ is a _pattern matched logic_ library designed for the browser.
+Varo is designed to compliment [Seneca][senecajs.org] by providing a similar, albeit, smaller set of API's.
+It's ideal use case is in browser-side apps.

-The focus of varo is to provide the ability to compose logic around patterns; it does not handle transport or any other concerns.
+The focus of Varo is to provide the ability to compose logic around patterns; it does not handle transport or any other concerns.

 - __Version:__ 0.2.0